 Uncle saw me doing this and came to me and explained, “Krupa, you get real happiness from sharing.
 You don’t lose anything by giving your things to others.
 Whatever you need you will always get.
 And in return, your happiness will keep increasing.”

 As per uncle’s instructions we all sat down.
 Gradually the pigeons came and started eating from our hands.
-I occasionally threw the chickpeas at the pigeons saying, “hoorer…..re”, “hoorer…...re” and other times she allowed the birds to feed from her hand.
-Karishma and Ashu were copying Krupa.
+I occasionally threw the chickpeas at the pigeons saying, “hoorer…..re”, “hoorer…...re” and other times I allowed the birds to feed from my hand.
+Karishma and Ashu were copying me.
 The more the pigeons ate the happier they became.
-When the first lot of chickpeas finally finished they bought two more batches and after that Vipul uncle treated us some ice-cream before we returned home.
+When the first lot of chickpeas finally finished, we bought two more batches and after that Vipul uncle treated us too some ice-cream before we returned home.

-While we all sat down to have dinner, Vipul uncle announced , “I will eat only if Krupa serves everyone”.
+While we all sat down to have dinner, Vipul uncle announced, “I will eat only if Krupa serves everyone today”.
 I was happy to serve everyone and realised that I was liking it too.
 As I sat down to eat, Karishma and Ashu served me with a lot of love.
-At that point I realised that I was unfair with them earlier.
-The whole atmosphere in the house became loving.
+At that point I realised that I was unfair with them earlier and from that point on the whole atmosphere in the house became loving.